 Mark from WPMayor was recently telling an inspiring story of how Jilt helped their WordPress plugin business recover $10,000+ in lost sales:

 “Introducing Jilt to our WordPress plugin sales process has been a success thus far, and we plan to continue using it for the foreseeable future.
 It has helped us reach customers who we previously would have lost for good, and that small discount has even helped some customers take the plunge.”

 To connect Jilt to your store on WordPress, you’ll need to sign up for a free Jilt trial, download free connection plugins like Jilt for EDD or Jilt for WooCommerce plugins, and enter the Jilt secret key from your Jilt app account into the plugin settings.
 You are ready to increase your sales!

 Found anything new for you?
-Want to share your favorite marketing tool for lazy WordPress developers?
+Want to share your favorite marketing tool for WordPress developers?
 Okay, what’s that?